ZakiaKhatun/Personal_Website/content/project/internal-project/index.md

 title: Gesture Controlled Pick & Place Robot
 summary:  In this project, a gesture-controlled pick and place robot was proposed with a drive system.
 This design is wirelessly controllable using a hand module.
 Main purpose was to aid physically disabled people to manipulate an object as they wish.
 Moreover, will be useful in industrial works as it has the option of mobility, a trait that conventional pick and place robots do not have.
 tags:
-- Wireless controlling, Degrees of Freedom, Different Sensors (Accelerometer, Flex & Ultrasonic).
+- Wireless controlling, Degrees of Freedom, Different Sensors (Accelerometer, Flex, & Ultrasonic).
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).